catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0-rc.265/README.md

 ## Introduction

 This chart bootstraps a kubeagent deployment on a client Kuberntes [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-This inturn registers the client Kubernetes cluster with Cloudcasa
+This inturns registers the client Kubernetes cluster with Cloudcasa.

 ## Prerequisites